Group Classes

 Instructor / Terri Marinier; AKC Scent Work/UKC Nose Work Judge.

-Tuesday, June 24th, @1:45 PM and at 2:45 PM
+Tuesday, June 24th, @4:00 PM

 Instructor / Terri Marinier